 The Committee noted that our three-year average burn rate percentage is below the suggested burn-rate benchmark published by Institutional Shareholder Services Inc., a leading proxy advisory service ("ISS"), for our industry classification.
-The Committee believes that our equity grant practices during those years have been in the Company's and our stockholders' best interests, noting in particular that our active share repurchase program has elevated our burn rate percentage over the past several years.
-Over the course of fiscal 2015 and 2016, we have repurchased approximately 3.0 million shares of our common stock from the market (not counting shares delivered by employees in satisfaction of tax withholding obligations).
-Importantly, these share repurchases have returned value to our stockholders and have mitigated the dilutive effect of our equity grants.
-However, the repurchases have increased our burn rate percentage by shrinking the number of shares outstanding (the denominator in the burn rate calculation) by approximately 9%.
-The Committee believes that the share repurchase activity has been beneficial to our Company and its stockholders and that the benefits outweigh the inflation of our burn rate numbers.
+The Committee believes that our equity grant practices during those years have been in the Company's and our stockholders' best interests, noting in particular that our active stock repurchase program has elevated our burn rate percentage over the past several years.
+Over the course of fiscal 2016 and 2017, we have repurchased approximately 2.8 million shares of our common stock from the market (not counting shares delivered by employees in satisfaction of tax withholding obligations).
+Importantly, these stock repurchases have returned value to our stockholders and have mitigated the dilutive effect of our equity grants.
+However, the repurchases have increased our burn rate percentage by shrinking the number of shares outstanding (the denominator in the burn rate calculation) by approximately 8%.
+The Committee believes that the stock repurchase activity has been beneficial to our Company and its stockholders and that the benefits outweigh the inflation of our burn rate numbers.

-Shareholder Value Transfer Test.
-When deciding on an appropriate number of shares to add to the 2012 LTIP's share reserve, the Committee engaged Compensia, Inc. to estimate the shareholder value transfer of the request.
-Compensia evaluated the value of available shares and plan awards as a percentage of the Company's market capitalization and determined that the addition of 2,000,000 shares to the 2012 LTIP share reserve was reasonable.
+Stockholder Value Transfer Test.
+When deciding on an appropriate number of shares to add to the 2012 LTIP's share reserve, the Committee engaged Compensia, Inc. to estimate the stockholder value transfer of the request.
+Compensia evaluated the value of available shares and plan awards as a percentage of the Company's market capitalization and determined that the addition of 1,500,000 shares to the 2012 LTIP share reserve was reasonable.